Frequently Asked Questions

 Once you have requested a Federal Direct Unsubsidized Loan and submitted all required documents, a Master Promissory Note must be completed; you can go online to fulfill this requirement.

-Keep your PIN in a secure accessible area because you will need your PIN to renew your FAFSA.
+Keep your FSA ID in a secure accessible area because you will need your FSA ID to renew your FAFSA.

 As a part-time student, am I eligible to receive Federal Direct Unsubsidized Loans?